mendezdev/HechoEsta-Backend/README.md

 # Hecho Esta
-Is a simple app demo for orders and shipments (not finished)
+Is a simple app demo for orders and shipments (in working progress)

 ## Install dependencies for backend
 Go to the root of this project with the terminal and type `npm install`